omar-nafea/FullStack/React_Advanced/Module_2.2_RulesOfHooks&FetchingDataWithHooks.md

 ## Use hooks to fetch data in React.

-**The four main rules of hooks are as follows.**
+**The four main rules of hooks**

 - First, you should only call hooks from a React component function.
 - Second, you should only call hooks at the top level of a React component function.
 - Third, you are allowed to call multiple state hooks or effect hooks inside a component.
 - Finally, always make these multiple hook calls in the same sequence.

+**The first rule**
-The first rule means that you should not be calling hooks from regular Javascript functions, instead you should only call them from
+means that you should not be calling hooks from regular Javascript functions, instead you should only call them from
 - inside a React component function.
-- From a built-in hook call, for example, from the useEffect hook.
+- From a built-in hook call, for example, from the `useEffect` hook.
 - from a custom hook.
 ```js
 function App() {